aws/aws-nitro-enclaves-sdk-c/docs/kmstool.md

 KMS_KEY_ARN=$(aws kms create-key --description "Nitro Enclaves Production Key" --policy file://test-enclave-policy.json --query KeyMetadata.Arn --output text)
 ```

-From this point forward, all steps are the same, except that you will not be able
-to connect to the console of the enclave.
+From this point forward, all steps are the same, except that you omit the `--debug-mode` option on the `nitro-cli run-enclave` command and you will not be able to connect to the console of the enclave.
+Decrypt actions between the Nitro enclave and AWS KMS will make use of and enforce the PCR values specified in the key policy.

 ## kmstool-enclave-cli
 There is a rewrite version of **kmstool-enclave** that run as a standalone application, which can directly interact with different application running in an enclave.